-If you’re considering an MIS upgrade but you’re not completely sure if it’s the right time, then this article may be able to help.
-If you identify with any of the 5 key points we've put together below, then it might be time to make the leap and upgrade…
+If you identify with any of the 5 key points we've put together below, then it might be time to make the leap and upgrade or replace…

 If your MIS is deemed a legacy product by your provider, there are some significant risks to your business that you seriously need to consider:

 Legacy products can impact your business in other ways, too.
-It can mean you’re unable to upgrade your hardware platforms, operating systems and web portals due to incompatibility or untested compatibility.
+It can mean you’re unable to upgrade your hardware platforms, operating systems, and web portals due to incompatibility or untested compatibility.
 You may also be unable to upgrade your integrated software such as accounts packages or web-to-print systems.

-Risk level = Medium to High
+Risk level: Medium to High

 Poor financial performance can also present a risk of the company merging or being purchased by a competitor, which could result in your software becoming a legacy product (see above).

-Risk level = High
+Risk level: High

-Suggested action = Credit check your MIS partner to assess financial stability.
+Suggested action: Credit check your MIS partner to assess financial stability.
 If there are any red flags, consider replacing your MIS or at least put a contingency plan in place to deal with the worst-case scenario.

 The initial relationship you have with your vendor, from purchase to going live, is critical.
 But so is your ongoing relationship - you need to feel happy with the support you receive after the implementation stage is over.

-Here’s some questions you can ask yourself to assess the experience you’ve had with your vendor so far:
+Here are some questions you can ask yourself to assess the experience you’ve had with your vendor so far:

 Technical support:

-Risk level = Low
+Risk level: Low

-Suggested action = If you’re not happy with any of the above, get in touch with your Account Manager and let them know!
+Suggested action: If you’re not happy with any of the above, get in touch with your account manager and let them know!
 Give them a chance to fix any areas of dissatisfaction.
 If nothing changes, then you might need to consider replacing your supplier.

 If you find that you’re using more and more different pieces of software to do various tasks in your business, then you should probably consider unifying these.
 The more unified a system is, the more efficient your workflow will be.